-Management courses are mostly taught in the Samuel Bronfman building, at 1001 Sherbrooke Street West.
-The seven-floor building is located on Sherbrooke Street West, on the south-west corner of McGill’s downtown main campus.
-The building is adjacent to McGill’s Bookstore, McLennan and Redpath Libraries, and the upcoming relocated Student Services building.
+Management courses are mostly taught in the Samuel Bronfman building.
+The seven-floor building is located at 1001 Sherbrooke Street West, on the south-west corner of McGill’s downtown main campus.
+The building is adjacent to McGill’s Bookstore, McLennan, and Redpath Libraries, and the Service Point across the street.
 Furthermore, the Bronfman building borders the main campus and other University buildings.
 It is a walk away from McGill’s Athletics Complex.

 In recent years, the Bronfman building has witnessed major upgrades, including, thanks to Herschel Victor’s generosity, a complete renovation of the lobby and bistro.
-Thanks to Marcel Desautels, numerous large “learning friendly” classrooms have been built throughout the building including on the Concourse level.
+Thanks to Marcel Desautels, numerous large “learning-friendly” classrooms have been built throughout the building, including the Concourse level.

 The Faculty values its students’ participation in project teams for all Bronfman building renovations.
-Numerous areas throughout the building have been setup and fully equipped for students to study in groups or individually.
+Numerous areas throughout the building have been set up and are fully equipped for students to study in groups or individually.
 Products and furnishings are environmentally friendly and a wireless network is available throughout the building.

 The Howard Ross Management Library is conveniently located in the Bronfman building and is modernly equipped for studying and research.